-The GP and nursing staff we spoke with could describe the rationale for their treatment approaches.
-They were familiar with current best practice guidance, accessing guidelines from the National Institute for Health and Care Excellence (NICE).
-We found from our discussions that staff completed thorough assessments of patients' needs and these were reviewed when appropriate.
-For example, the lead GP showed us how they routinely referred to NICE guidelines when care plans were agreed with patients living with long term conditions or those with terminal illnesses.
+The GP and nurse practitioner we spoke with could describe the rationale for their treatment approaches.
+They were familiar with current best practice guidance accessing guidelines from the National Institute for Health and Care Excellence (NICE).
+We found from our discussions that they completed thorough assessments of patients' needs and these were reviewed when appropriate.

-The lead GP led on clinical matters, including in specialist clinical areas such as elderly care and dermatology.
-They were also the clinical lead for long term conditions for the local clinical commissioning group (CCG).
-They had overall responsibility for ensuring the disease or condition was managed effectively in line with best practice.
-The practice nurse was responsible, along with the GPs, for ensuring the day-to-day management of a disease or condition was in line with practice protocols and guidance.
-Clinical staff we spoke with said they would not hesitate to ask for or provide colleagues with advice and support.
+The GP and nurse practitioner led together on clinical matters, including in specialist clinical areas such as care of the elderly and patients with long term conditions.
+They had joint overall responsibility for ensuring the disease or condition was managed effectively in line with best practice.
+They both took responsibility for ensuring the day-to-day management of a disease or condition was in line with practice protocols and guidance.
+They said they would not hesitate to ask for or provide each other with advice and support.
 Staff had access to the necessary equipment and were skilled in its use; for example, blood pressure monitoring equipment.

 We spoke with staff about how the practice helped people with long term conditions manage their health.
 They told us patients were booked in for recall appointments annually, or more frequently if their condition required this.
 This ensured patients had routine tests, such as blood tests to monitor their condition.
-The practice was linked to a local care home that was visited weekly by the lead GP.
-They also completed chronic disease reviews for housebound patients to ensure the treatment they received was not compromised by their inability to attend the practice.
+The practice was linked to a local care home that was visited weekly by the GP.
+The nurse practitioner also completed chronic disease reviews for housebound patients to ensure the treatment they received was not compromised by their inability to attend the practice.

-Patients we spoke with said they felt well supported by the GPs and clinical staff with regards to decision making and choices about their treatment.
+Patients we spoke with said they felt well supported by the GP and clinical staff with regards to decision making and choices about their treatment.
 This was reflected in the comments left by patients who completed CQC comment cards.

 Discrimination was avoided when making care and treatment decisions.
-Interviews with GPs showed that the culture in the practice was that patients were cared for and treated based on need and the practice took account of patient's age, gender, race and culture as appropriate.
+Interviews with clinical staff showed that the culture in the practice was that patients were cared for and treated based on need and the practice took account of patient's age, gender, race and culture as appropriate.